 This stage may be prolonged.
 He may be angry for a very long time.
 He sometimes projects the anger onto others.
 He becomes angry with everyone.
 No one can do or say anything right.
 You hate the person that died for leaving you and you even hate yourself.
 This stage and the next one is probably the most difficult to go through.

-Sometimes a person puts off grieving process or sometimes multiple losses, one after the other, makes it impossible to do so.
-This is postponed grieving.
-When this happens, the person probably may need help doing so.
+Sometimes a person puts off the grieving process or sometimes multiple losses, one after the other, makes it impossible for him to do so.
+This is called postponed grieving.
+When this happens, the person probably may need help to do so.
 The point is that one must mourn the loss or losses before he can go on.

-Many people see only death as a situation where one grieves.
+Many people see death as the only situation where one grieves.
 I am saying that this is not the case.
 A loss is a loss.
 All losses need to be mourned.
 Even when you plan for the loss, such as a job, it still is a loss.
 Trying to move on without mourning the loss will be extremely difficult if not impossible.

 I found myself in this situation.
 I retired because they were kind of forcing all of the nurses on the psych team to leave one way or the other.
 I planned on retiring, but in a few years.
 I saw the writing on the wall and put in my resignation, so it was kind of a forced retirement.

 I tried to ignore it for awhile, but that didn’t last forever.
 I looked for jobs in my field, but most places wanted youger candidates.
 I tried to tell myself that it was alright, but eventually I could not ignore it.
 I then got stuck in the anger and depression stages and kept going back and forth between the two, which is not unusual.
 I then tried to start a couple of on-line businesses, which did not work.
 I actually got scammed by a couple of places and lost quite a bit of money.
 Remember I was still mourning my previous job, which I had been at for 18 years.